CurtisNewbie/curtisnewbie.github.io/_posts/2024-04-15-learning-jekyll.markdown

     minima.scss 48:3                                        @import
 ```

-Lukily, I did find a way to fix it (by muting the warning messages, lol).
+Lukily, I did find a way to fix it (by muting the warning messages).

 Inside _config.yml, we add the following properties: